Do Pur Filters Remove Fluoride? (2023 Update)

 The process of removing fluoride from drinking water involves the use of a filtration system that is specifically designed to remove fluoride.
 This can be accomplished through various methods, including reverse osmosis, activated alumina, and ion exchange.

-Activated Alumina: Activated alumina is a filter media specifically designed to remove fluoride from drinking water.
-Activated alumina works by adsorbing fluoride ions onto its surface, effectively removing them from the water.
+- Activated Alumina: This filter media is designed to take fluoride out of drinking water.
+It works by capturing fluoride ions on its surface, effectively removing them from the water.

-Ion Exchange: Ion exchange is a process that involves exchanging ions in water with ions in a resin bed.
-In the case of fluoride removal, this process involves exchanging fluoride ions with hydroxide ions, effectively removing fluoride from the water.
+- Ion Exchange: This process swaps ions in water with ions in a resin bed.
+For fluoride, it replaces fluoride ions with hydroxide ions, successfully removing fluoride from the water.

 Best Fluoride Removal Products